Woods produces old magic at 17th hole, but falls short of win

 As Woods waited to hit his uphill 185-yard, seven-iron approach to the 18th, fans pleaded for another bit of magic.

-“Tiger, this is what you’re meant for,” shouted one spectator.
-“Do your thing!” yelled another.
+“Tiger, this is what you’re meant for,” shouted one spectator.“Do your thing!” yelled another.

 But Woods, a bit off in his iron control on Sunday, left his approach 39 feet short of the cup and his two-putt gave him a closing one-under 70.